 Welcome to 7 Weeks of Creative Celebrations!

-Over the next few weeks, I’ll be inviting you to a series of little creative celebrations — each one a mini-event with a video, a simple art tip, and a story from my studio — all designed to spark joy and inspiration in your practice.
+Over the next few weeks, I’ll be inviting you to a series of little creative celebrations — each week a mini-class with a fun video, a simple art tip, and a story from my studio — I think you’ll love it.

 I’m Juliette — artist, author, and mentor.
 For over 15 years, I’ve painted thousands of pieces, grown a community of collectors, and guided artists on their creative journeys through my courses, books, and retreats.
 I know the magic of watching color come alive on the canvas — and the frustration when nothing seems to work.
 And I know how much it matters to have someone walk beside you on your path.